Linear-Quadratic Optimal Control in Maximal Coordinates: Background

 \section{Background}

 We will briefly depict the treatment of rigid body dynamics in maximal coordinates (see \cite{baraff_linear-time_1996} or \cite{brudigam_linear-time_2020} for details).
-Subsequently, we review the derivation of the standard unconstrained linear-quadratic regulator (LQR) from the dynamic programming principle with Riccati recursion, upon which we will build.
+Subsequently, we review the derivation of the classical unconstrained linear-quadratic regulator (LQR) from the dynamic programming principle with Riccati recursion (see \cite{bertsekas_dynamic_1995} for details), and then state the Riccati recursion for LQR in maximal coordinates.